delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 When you apply for a job, most jobs will read your CV to see if it contains certain keywords.
 If it doesn't, no job for you.
 This is either done by a human, which is a little forgiving or a machine which doesn't care about you.

-Your CV will impress the person reading it if its customised to them.
+Your CV will impress the person reading it if it's customised to them.
 Everyone likes a customised birthday cake more than a regular Tesco own brand birthday cake.

 To customise your CV analyse the job description.
 Read it multiple times and highlight keywords that come up.
-They say that they want someone with strong self motivation?
-Find something you've done that proves this and put it onto your CV.
+They say that they want someone with strong self-motivation?
+Find something you've done that proves this and put it on to your CV.

 Read the job description, the responsibilities, the specific requirements, the location.
 Any words you don't know?
 They're probably keywords.
 Google them.